 - Place the cover on the crockpot and cook on low 8-10 hours, until meat can be shredded with fork.
 (If you’re using an Instant Pot, choose the Slow Cook “Normal” setting and cook the same amount of time.)

-- When done, lift meat onto a plate and make the gravy: Pour the onions/apples/cooking juices from crockpot into a blender and puree.
+- When done, lift meat onto a plate and make the gravy: Either use an immersion blender to blend everything in the crockpot.
+Or pour the onions/apples/cooking juices from crockpot into a stand-up blender and puree.
 Taste and add salt, if needed.

 - Serve the pork shredded, with gravy on top.